Murder of Zainab Ansari: Arrest

 Shehbaz Sharif announced the arrest of a suspect, Imran Ali, in a press conference on 23 January 2018.
 He confirmed that polygraph tests and the DNA of the suspect matched with the samples of at least eight minor girls, including Ansari, who were raped and murdered within the same neighbourhood.
 Ali was a 24-year-old mechanic who lived in Ansari's neighbourhood, and further investigations disclosed that he had even taken part in the protests following the discovery of Ansari's body.
 Police also found the jacket worn by the suspect, which was seen in the CCTV footage showing Ansari just before she disappeared.
 Ali eventually confessed to having committed the serial rapes and murders.

-Sentencing
+Sentencing and execution

 On 17 February 2018, an anti-terrorism court in Lahore Central Jail found Ali guilty for the rape and murder of Ansari and twelve other underage girls.
 The court handed him four counts of the death penalty, one life term, a seven-year jail term and in fines.
 He was executed by hanging on 17 October 2018 at 05:30 local time.